Below is a glossary of frequently used acoustic terminology.

 An instrument containing a microphone, amplifier, output meter, and various frequency-weighting settings used to measure sound levels or noises at different frequencies.

-The varying difference between the instantaneous pressure of a sound wave at a point in space and the static atmospheric pressure at that point.
+The varying difference between the instantaneous pressure of a sound wave at a point in space and the static atmosphere pressure at that point.

-Expresses in decibels (dB), SPL of a sound is 20 times the logarithm to the base 0 of the ration of the sound pressure to the reference pressure.
+Expressed in decibles (dB), SPL of a sound is 20 times the logarithm to the base 0 of the ration of the sound pressure to the reference pressure.
 The reference pressure shall be explicitly stated and is defined by standards.